Space industries

 Why Western Australia

-Western Australia has the following advantages and opportunities:
+Western Australia has significant capabilities in the space industry sector with the following advantages and opportunities:

-- Ideal environmental conditions for space communications with clear skies (low rainfall and cloud cover) and large arid areas with minimal radio interference.
+- Ideal environmental conditions: geologically stable with clear skies, large arid areas with minimal radio interference and radio-quiet zones.

-- Partnerships and extensive activity with international space agencies.
+- Partnerships and extensive activity with international space agencies and private space companies.

 More information